25 questions for interview

 In the interview, they should explain those measures related to meeting tight deadlines.
 For example, one candidate might encourage open communication to ensure all team members are on the right track and not falling behind.

-before the interview to further assess their skills.
+Send them a Communication skills test before the interview to further assess their skills.
 This test evaluates the candidate’s ability to use professional etiquette in the workplace and communicate problems.

 17. What are you hoping to achieve in this role?